authgear/authgear-server/docs/specs/user-export.md

 }
 ```

-The response body of completed export looks like
+The response body of a completed export looks like

 ```
 {